-When I was a kid, my dad used to play this game with me.
-He’d leave the room, change his shirt or switch his hat, come back in, and wait to see how long it took me to notice.
+When I was a kid, my dad used to play this game with me- he’d leave the room, change his shirt or switch his hat, come back in, and wait to see how long it took me to notice.
 (Spoiler: not long.)
-I was raised that level of observant, and that attention to detail never left me.
+Soon after I mastered this game, we became addicted to the TV show Lie To Me, a show all about microexpressions and body language.
+Mix all that together, and I grew quite a knack for reading people and situations, even when words were unspoken.

 Before I was ever a photographer, I was a dancer.
-The worst one in my class, if we’re being honest.
-But my teacher, Mrs. Walker, did not play about lines.
+I danced through college and my ballet teacher, Mrs. Walker, did not play about lines.
 She taught me to see how every movement connects, how posture tells a story, how the smallest shift can change the whole picture.
-Now, I see lines everywhere — in the way a veil moves through light, in the architecture of a venue, in the symmetry of hands intertwined.
+Now, I see lines everywhere, in the way a veil moves through light, in the architecture of a venue, down to the way we tilt your head just a fuzz for the most stunning bridal portrait.
 It all shapes the way I shoot.

-All those things together — my dad’s detail, my dancer’s eye, and that early moment of revelation — made me the girl who can anticipate a tear before it falls, make you feel confident and comfortable in front of the camera, and read the room like I’ve been part of your family dynamic for years.
+All these parts together, my dad showing me whether I should enter a conversation based on where people's feet are pointing, my dancer’s eye, and that early moment of revelation — made me the photographer who can anticipate a tear before it falls, make you feel confident and comfortable in front of the camera, and read the room like I’ve been part of your family dynamic for years.

 You might be thinking, that’s great, but why does it matter?